Nikhil1998-Mogre/End-to-End-Relatime-Data-Engineering-project/README.md

 6) Azure Key Vault
 7) Power BI

+Note : Also used Scheduled Trigger (after 24 hr) to update the pipeline and update Dashboard

 Step by Step approach for the project

 1. In the data engineering project described, an on-premise MYSQL database is connected to Azure Data Factory using a self-hosted integration runtime(SHIR).
 This integration runtime is installed on the same machine where the MYSQL database is hosted, allowing Azure Data Factory to securely connect to the on-premise database.